Blog

 2. Notably including the one I work at! ↩︎

-3. Another good read is “Self-Distilled Reasoner”, which was released few days before this, and is where the name comes from! ↩︎
+3. Other good reads are the Thinky Blog and “Self-Distilled Reasoner”, which was released few days before this, and is where the name comes from! ↩︎

 4. With a KL penalty that keeps it from drifting too far from the student. ↩︎